-This paper studies the causal effect of transport infrastructure on the spatial concentration of economic activity.
-Leveraging a new global dataset of geo-located Chinese government-financed projects over the period from 2000 to 2014 in tandem with measures of spatial concentration based on remotely-sensed data, we analyze the effects of transport projects on the spatial distribution of economic activity within and between regions in a large number of developing countries.
-We find that Chinese-financed transportation projects reduce spatial concentration within but not between regions.
-In line with land use theory, we document a range of results which are consistent with a relocation of activity from city centers to their immediate periphery.
+This paper studies the causal effect of transport infrastructure on the spatial distribution of economic activity within subnational regions in a large number of developing countries.
+To do so, we introduce a new global dataset of geolocated Chinese development finance projects over the period from 2000 to 2014 and combine it with measures of spatial concentration based on remotely-sensed data.
+We find that Chinese-financed transportation projects reduce spatial concentration within regions.
 Transport projects decentralize economic activity particularly strongly in regions that are more urbanized, located closer to a city, and less developed.

-Keywords: transport costs, infrastructure, development finance, foreign aid, spatial concentration, China
+Keywords: development finance, transport costs, infrastructure, foreign aid, spatial concentration, China